manoa-notes/manoa-notes.github.io/index.md

 ### Milestone 1: Mockup development

-The goal of Milestone 1 is to create a set of HTML pages providing a mockup of the pages in the system.
+The goal of Milestone 1 is to create a set of *React* pages providing a mockup of the pages in the system.
 The end goal is to have the following pages:

 ### Landing Page
 ![](images/landing.png)